What is Cahoots?

-A small group of artists and producers take part in fortnightly workshops on Monday nights in the Canberra CBD, from April through November.
+You will be one of eight artists that take part in fortnightly workshops on Monday nights in the Canberra CBD, from April to November 2021.

-Outside of the workshops, the You Are Here producers have one-on-one meetings with the Cahoots artists and producers to further clarify and work on their individual development goals.
-We can also facilitate other collaborative and mentor relationships if that suits their needs.
+Outside of the workshops, the You Are Here producers will meet with you to further clarify and work on your individual development goals.
+We can also facilitate other collaborative and mentor relationships for you if that suits your needs.

-Throughout the program, we help set and achieve a measurable development goal for their arts practice.
-We will help them pursue their goal in the context of the following questions:
+Throughout the program, you will set and achieve a measurable development goal for your arts practice.
+We will help you pursue your goal in the context of the following questions:

 - Who are you and why do you do what you do?